neondatabase/website/content/docs/connect/connect-ai.md

 ![Connect to AskYourDatabase](/docs/guides/askyourdatabase_connect_neon_2.png)

-After you are done, you can start to query data and even make data visualizations by asking questions against your data.
+Once the process completes, you can start to query data and make data visualizations by asking questions against your data.

 For example, let's suppose we have a `user` table with a column named `dbType` that indicates what type of database they are using.